 Staff fluent in French

 We have a seasonal, changing menu.
-All our food is made in our modern and well equipped kitchen by our well trained and experienced team, headed by Mark and Toby with a combined total of more than 50 years in the business.
-We use as locally sourced ingredients as possible and aim to have as little waste as possible.
+All our food is made in our modern and well equipped kitchen by our well trained and experienced team.
+We use locally sourced ingredients as much as possible and aim to have as little waste as possible.
 We can provide for all dietary groups including allergies, intolerances and personal preferences.
 If you have any questions or requests, please do not hesitate to speak to any member of our team who will be happy to help.
 Appliance Information Television – A smart TV is provided on which Freeview is available, you can also tune into your own Netflix, Spotify and other multimedia platforms.
 Iron and Ironing board – Found in your wardrobe.
 The Iron will automatically cut out if left face down for 30 seconds and if left standing unattended for 5 minutes.
 Hair dryer – Can be found in your wardrobe or dressing table drawer.
 Lighting – Movement sensitive lighting in in the bathrooms.
 Please turn off other lights when not required.
 Heating – The radiators, room temperature and underfloor heating in the bathrooms can be controlled by a thermostat in your room.
 Showers are controlled by a switch on the wall where you can control which head you want to use as well as strength of flow and temperature, before stepping into the shower.
 WIFI – There is free guest WIFI throughout the Red Cow bar, restaurant and rooms.

 11 High Street,